ZhenyingZhu/StudyNotes/SystemDesign.md

 Coordinator failure

 - before coordinator sends prepare requests, any participant can abort
-- if a participant sends a yes response for the prepare request, then it cannot abort by itself (so timeout cannot be used), and must wait for coordinator to send commit/abort request.
+- if a participant sends a yes response for the prepare request, then it cannot abort by itself (so timeout cannot be used) **[KEY]**, and must wait for coordinator to send commit/abort request.
 This is doubt/uncertain state
 - participants can communicate with each other to find the decision when coordinator is not responding, but it is not in 2PC protocol
-- after recover, coordinator reads its transaction logs to see the decision.
+- after recover, coordinator reads its transaction logs to see the decision **[KEY]**.
 If it see any participant doesn't response to commit, the transaction is abort

 Three-phase commit